ggmeklit/ggmeklit/README.md

 Hi, 👋

-I am Meklit 😊
+• I am Meklit 😊

-I am currently enrolled in the MIT emerging course
+• I am currently enrolled in the MIT emerging course

-I am excited to upload and share the journey along the way.
+• I am excited to upload and share my journey along the way.